alhajee/ckan/doc/contributing/maintenance-tools.rst

 =================

-This section describes tools and automations used by the development team to help in the maintenance of the CKAN source and repositories.
+This section describes tools and automations used by the development team to help in the maintenance of the FMLD source and repositories.

 .. _ckanbot: